JElchison/GenericMakefile/README.md

 GenericMakefile
 ===============

-A generic makefile for use with small/medium C and C++ projects.
+A generic makefile for use with small/medium C projects.
 Allows for easy project setup without the need to create tedious build rules or dependency lists.
-The c directory contains a makefile configured for C, while the makefile in the cpp directory is configured for C++.
+The c directory contains a makefile configured for C.

 ## Features
 * Automatically finds and compiles all source files within the source directory.